 by Jill Delaney-Shal

-In 2012, Carol Muller and Kathy Richardson set out to memorialize the spirit of inspiration that their close friend Anita Borg brought to their lives.
+In 2012, Ellen Lapham, Carol Muller, and Kathy Richardson set out to memorialize the spirit of inspiration that their close friend Anita Borg brought to their lives.
 The original project, a community blog known as Anita’s Quilt, showcased the array of people whose lives Anita touched, influenced, and energized.

 This year, we celebrate the 30th anniversary of Systers, the online community that Anita Borg founded to support women in tech—not as bystanders, but as active participants and dynamic leaders.
 We’ll honor this mission by republishing some of our favorite Anita’s Quilt stories: Those that celebrate the theme of persistence, in order to provide women technologists with ideas and inspiration for overcoming challenges in their careers and personal lives.